-Back in 4000 BC the Sumerians first began arriving in Sumer, probably from the east (Elam), in time for the southern Mesopotamian Neolithic Revolution and were probably a part of the late Ubaid culture.
+Back in 4000 BC the Sumerians first began arriving in Sumer, probably from the east (Elam), in time for the southern Mesopotamian Neolithic Revolution and were may have been connected to the late Ubaid culture.

 After the Flood the Sumerian speaking people again came “from the east,” as the King James Version puts it, (Gen 11:2) and along with a few Semitic people who had travelled from the west, rebuilt the southern city-states.
 Sumerian became the predominant language of trade, social interaction and government.
 “And all the earth (Hebrew word erets – land) had one language” (Gen 11:1).
 In other words if you wanted to trade or work with other people you needed to comply to the prevailing lingua franca.

 The Sumerians had the prefix “En” for some names.
 En meant “Lord.”
 The god of Eridu was called Enki, (Lord of the earth,) “ki” meaning “earth.”
-However, the Semitic Akkadian language called Enki “Ea,” pronounced “Eyah.”
+However, the Semitic Akkadian language had another name for Enki which was “Ea,” pronounced “Eyah.”
 We notice that “Ea” is close to the Hebrew “eh yeh” meaning “I am.”
 The name revealed to Moses at the burning bush: “Say to the Israelites: ‘I am has sent me to you’” (Exodus 3:14).